jaydeegbobeh/eng88/Cybersecuirty/README.md

 ## Hybrid scanning
+- Use both active and passwive scanning helps you to gain an overview of the processes in the networks
+- Active scanning should be used in small amounts, in extreme cases to avoid generating a large amount of traffic on the network
+- Make sure you can discover more machines rather than just relying on one.
 ## Nmap
-- Open source utility for network discovery
+- Open source utility for network discovery, uses active scanning methods

 ### e.g nmap commands